ezsystems/commerce-documentation/docs/api/field_type_reference/sesselection.md

 This Field Type renders a selection in the backend, so the editor can choose a value.

-Unlike the standard selection Field Type, the SesSelection Field Type configuration is a located in a YAML file For that reason, it is possible to set up SiteAccess-specific selection Field Types.
+Unlike the standard selection Field Type, the SesSelection Field Type configuration is located in a YAML file.
+For that reason, it is possible to set up SiteAccess-specific selection Field Types.

 ## Configuration